-McGeary Organics is now producing an OMRI listed corn gluten based lawn product.
+McGeary Organics also produces an OMRI listed corn gluten based lawn product.
 This natural fertilizer works as a pre-emergent herbicide.
 With proper application and timing, weed germination can be reduced by nearly 60% in the first year and 85-90% in successive years.
 These products are best applied by a drop spreader of your choosing, but spin spreaders can also work with lighter applications.

 Cool Season Grasses:

-Cool season grasses such as Kentucky Blue Grass, Perennial Rye Grass, Tall Fescue and Fine Fescue,and Bent Grass should be fertilized at a rate of 20 pounds per 1000 sq ft of McGeary Organics 5-3-4 in the Spring, after the flush of rapid growth slows (also known as, “Spring Flush”).
+Cool season grasses such as Kentucky Blue Grass, Perennial Rye Grass, Tall Fescue, Fine Fescue, and Bent Grass should be fertilized at a rate of 20 pounds per 1,000 sq ft of McGeary Organics 5-3-4 in the Spring, after the rapid growth slows (also known as, “Spring Flush”).
 Apply an additional 20 pounds in the mid to late fall.
 In areas with phosphorus restrictions use McGeary Organics 6-0-4 using the same previous recommendations.

 Warm Season Grasses:

-Warm season grasses such as Bahia, Bermuda, Blue Grama, Buffalo, Centipede, St. Augustine, and Zoysia should be fertilized at a rate of 20 pounds per 1000 sq ft of McGeary Organics 5-3-4 in early spring.
-Apply an additional 20 pounds in the mid summer.
+Warm season grasses such as Bahia, Bermuda, Blue Grama, Buffalo, Centipede, St. Augustine, and Zoysia should be fertilized at a rate of 20 pounds per 1,000 sq ft of McGeary Organics 5-3-4 in early spring.
+Apply an additional 20 pounds in the mid-summer.
 In areas with phosphorus restrictions use McGeary Organics 6-0-4 using the same previous recommendations.

 Flowers & Bulbs Fertilizers: